 While some factors will be an instant no-no, there are also things you should bear in mind when interviewing for a potential job.
 It mightn’t mean that the job is a scam, but you should be cautious all the same.

 - If a job seems too good to be true (paying more than industry standards for that country), it probably is too good to be true!

-- If you have a pushy interviewer who makes you feel weird or uncomfortable, it’s not a good sign.
+- When you have a pushy interviewer who makes you feel weird or uncomfortable, it’s not a good sign.

 - If the job standards don’t meet country standards, something’s wrong.
 For example, if the country requires all teachers to have a degree but is school is happy to hire you when you don’t have one, this isn’t a positive factor.

-- If visa regulations don’t add up, be wary.
+- Maybe visa regulations don’t add up, so be wary.
 For example, if you know visas for that country are issued prior to departure but your school says you get it on arrival.

 - If you don’t have a TEFL qualification or any experience and the school offers no in-house training… alarm bells.